-If you have been abused or neglected at Providence Palos Heights, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Providence Palos Heights, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Providence Palos Heights, a former facility owned by Providence Operations LLC, is a very large facility in Cook County.
 It is a Medicare and Medicaid approved nursing home that offers 193 certified beds.
 Management of the facility has recently been transferred to Altitude Investments.
 Providence Palos Heights is located at 13259 South Central Avenue, Palos Heights, IL and may be reached through telephone number 708-597-1000.
 The Illinois Nursing Home Care Act and Department of Public Health govern Providence Palos Heights.

 Providence Palos Heights’ Address, Phone Number, and Contact Information

 Providence Palos Heights

 Website: Providence Palos Heights

 Equipped with 193 certified beds, Providence Palos Heights is a very large nursing home just recently transferred to the management of Altitude Investments.
 Formerly, it ran under the care of Providence Operations LLC.
 Their team of medical experts includes registered and licensed practical nurses; physical, occupational, and speech therapist; pharmacists; dentists; and podiatrist, among others.
 According to a recent residency update, the center has 150 residents.
 Providence Palos Heights’ management also supports a resident council.
 As of the last recorded inspections, the center has 5 health and 10 fire safety citations.
 They also have zero federal fines within the last three years.
 US News and World Report gave Providence Palos Heights a four-star or better than average rating.